Name: Jamie O’Neill

 His most important victories however were to come at the second Q School event of 2012, where he defeated Mohammed Omar, Mohammed Raoof, Duane Jones, Gary Wilson and Scott Donaldson to earn a two-year tour card beginning in 2012/13.

-As was the case during his previous spell on tour, Jamie was to struggle during the first half of 2012/13, winning just two matches before the turn of the year.
+As was the case during his previous spell on tour, Jamie was to struggle during 2012/13, winning just two matches before the end of the season.